 The child custody agreement attorneys of Laufer, Dalena, Cadicina, Jensen & Bradley take pride in serving clients from Morris County towns including Morristown, Chester, Chatham, Harding, Mendham, Morris Plains, and across all of Northern New Jersey.
 Our firm focuses on complex divorce cases which may involve complicated division of assets, contentious issues of child custody or child support, and much more.
 Our lawyers believe that we are uniquely positioned to handle difficult divorce cases which other firms may not be equipped to handle.
 Additionally, we offer a wide array of alternatives to litigation based divorce, which allows our clients to choose the options which fits their unique needs and their budget.

-To speak with one of our qualified attorneys in a free and confidential consultation regarding your child custody or other family law needs, please contact us online or through our Morristown offices by calling 973.975.4043 today.
+To speak with one of our qualified attorneys in a free and confidential consultation regarding your child custody or other family law needs, please contact us online or through our Morristown offices by calling our office today.